John F. Gore

-John Francis Gore (born March 27, 1926) is an American Army major general.
+John Francis Gore (March 27, 1926 – November 23, 2016) was an American Army major general.
 He served in the United States Marine Corps during World War II and with the Connecticut National Guard in the Korean War.
 His career would culminate with being appointed as the Connecticut Adjutant General in 1982 but would be forced to resign in 1985 amid various scandals.

 Military career

 Gore enlisted in the United States Marine Corps in West Haven, Connecticut, in 1943 at the age of 17.
 He served with the First Marine Division in Okinawa and China during World War II.
 He was discharged as a corporal in April 1946 and returned to Connecticut.
 Three years later, John enlisted in the Connecticut National Guard in 1949 and was assigned to the 745th AAA Gun Battalion.
 The unit was called to active service in 1950 during the Korean War.
 Upon demobilization, Gore returned again to Connecticut and was commissioned as a second lieutenant.
 He served in several battery officer positions before being transferred to the 43rd Infantry Division.
 2LT Gore was assigned to the Aviation Company, where he first attended the Infantry Officers’ Basic Course at Fort Benning, Georgia, followed by Army Primary Flight Training Course at Fort Rucker, Alabama.
 Upon receiving his Army Aviator Wings, he served in various aviation positions in the Connecticut Army National Guard.

 In 1972, Gore was reassigned to the headquarters as the military support plans officer and promoted to lieutenant colonel.
 He then served as the military personnel officer (MILPO) and the state aviation officer, where he was promoted to colonel in 1976.
 In 1979 he was appointed to the position of assistant adjutant general and promoted to brigadier general, serving under Adjutant General John F. Freund.